nastaran75/nastaran75.github.io/_pages/about.md

 I did my undergrad in computer engineering at Ferdowsi University of Mashhad.
 During my undergrad I interned at [IST Austria](https://ist.ac.at/en/home/), working with [Amir Goharshady](https://www.cs.ox.ac.uk/people/amir.goharshady/) and [Krishnendu Chatterjee](https://pub.ista.ac.at/~kchatterjee/).
 Together with Amir, we won the [IEEE best student paper award](https://interface.computer.org/2018-lance-stafford-larson-student-writing-award-winners/) for our [POPL paper](https://dl.acm.org/doi/pdf/10.1145/3290366) on data packing.
 I also interned at the [Institute of Computational Perception](https://www.jku.at/institut-fuer-computational-perception/) in JKU Linz, working with [Hamid Eghbal-Zadeh](https://eghbalz.github.io/) and [Gerhard Widmer](https://www.jku.at/institut-fuer-computational-perception/ueber-uns/mitarbeiterinnen/gerhard-widmer/).
 In 2017, I was awarded the [Singapore International Pre-Graduate Award](https://www.a-star.edu.sg/Scholarships/for-undergraduate-studies/singapore-international-pre-graduate-award-sipga) (SIPGA) to visit [A*STAR Bioinformatics Institute](https://www.a-star.edu.sg/bii) in Singapore, where I worked with [Cheng Li](https://www.ece.ualberta.ca/~lcheng5/).
 During this time, we won the [first place](https://devpost.com/nastaranOKT/challenges) in iNTUition 2017, a hackathon competition at NTU Singapore, together with [Mahdi Abolfazli](https://maesfahani.github.io/).
 In 2018, I was selected to participate in the [Heidelberg Laureate Forum](https://www.heidelberg-laureate-forum.org/forum/past-hlfs/6th-hlf-2018/).

+**Recent News**
+* December 2025: I will be giving a talk at the Social Foundations of Computation lab of MPI for Intelligent Systems!
+* December 2025: Our workshop on [Metacognition in Generative AI](https://sites.google.com/view/metacognitiongenai/home) will be held on **December 7 in EurIPS**!
+* December 2025: I will be presenting a poster of our **NeurIPS** paper on [Root Cause Analysis of Outliers with Missing Structural Knowledge](https://arxiv.org/pdf/2406.05014) at **EurIPS**!
+This paper is a result of collaboration with the causality lab of Amazon AWS!
+* November 2025: Our paper [MCGRAD: Multicalibration at Web Scale](https://arxiv.org/pdf/2509.19884) is accepted at the **KDD Applied Data Science Track**!
+This paper is a result of collaboration with an amazing team from the Central Applied Science team at Meta.

 **Research Interests**